 4. How Does All This Relate to SIEM?

 A good question!
 Indeed, we can absolutely dive much deeper into machine learning in SIEM.
-Some of More specifically, machine learning in SIEM can:
+More specifically, machine learning in SIEM can:

 - Help reduce (but not completely remove) the need for human continual monitoring of SIEM solutions.
 Machine learning can effectively provide a digital pair of hands when it comes to optimizing your cybersecurity.